richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 How To Guide:

 0. Access the IoT portal [here](https://richmondu.com). (iOS/Android app simulators are also available [here](https://creator.ionic.io/share/8f86e2005ba5).)

 1. Create an account and login.

-2. Register a device (Registering a device will return a <b>unique device ID</b>).
+2. Register a device (Registering a device will return a unique DEVICE_ID).

-3. Update the device ID in the <b>configuration file, iot_config.h</b> then compile and run.
-(For production, update both <b>device certificate and private key</b> as well).
+3. Set the DEVICE_ID on the device.

+4. Run the device.

-4. Access and control the device via the IoT portal.
-(GPIO, RTC, UART, etc)
+5. Access and control the device via the IoT portal.
+(GPIO, RTC, UART, IP/MAC, etc)

 <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/code_ft90Xiotbrtcloud.png" width="800"/>

 If you do not have an FT900 board, you can use any of the <b>device simulators</b> [here](https://github.com/richmondu/libpyiotcloud/tree/master/_device_simulator).

 # [libpyiotcloud](https://github.com/richmondu/libpyiotcloud)